-- Notify the Programme Lead if your annual report is published after the December 2022 deadline, and again when the annual report is published. - If your timeline for verification does not meet your annual report deadlines, you can include provisional and unverified data.
+- Notify the Programme Lead if your annual report is published after the December deadline. - If your timeline for verification does not meet your annual report deadlines, you can include provisional and unverified data.
 However, your annual report should clearly state the nature of the data and you should include the verified data in the next year's annual report. - If you have construction-related emissions, identify emissions from construction projects separately to other scope 3 emissions sources in your reporting, both for annual reporting and for reporting to the CNGP, by 1 December each year.
-This is because a different base year and reduction target-setting method may apply to construction projects.
-Furthermore, time periods used for reporting construction-related emissions may reflect the relevant construction project timescales and the unique technical reporting methodology required.
-See also Measuring and reporting emissions associated with construction projects in section 3.1.3. - If you have a January-December financial year, you can submit the information set out in table 2 on a calendar year basis rather than a July-June financial year basis, to align with your reporting cycles.
-This means you need to submit the previous calendar year's verified information by 1 December each year to the Programme Lead, starting with calendar year 2022 to be submitted by 1 December 2023.
+See also Measuring and reporting emissions associated with construction projects in section 3.3.3 and in Embodied emissions of buildings Reporting and target setting in the Carbon Neutral Government Programme (MfE, 2024). - If you have a January-December financial year, you can submit the information set out in table 2 on a calendar year basis rather than a July-June financial year basis, to align with your reporting cycles.
+This means you need to submit the previous calendar year's verified information by 1 December each year to the Programme Lead.
 You should still aim to submit emissions information, targets and reduction plans in your annual report to align with the relevant period if you can. - If you are from a departmental agency, you can talk to your host agency about reporting separately or together.
 See Departmental agencies at the end of this section for further detail. - Newly established organisations are exempt from the CNGP requirements for the first financial year following their establishment, although they should factor in the requirements for their system set up and may choose to meet some or all of the requirements earlier.
-Newly established organisations may need to discuss an appropriate base year with the Programme Lead.
+See also base year and target setting requirements for 5.5.4 Newly established CNGP organisations. - If your organisation experiences significant peaks in your emissions profile due to a project or an event that occurs on a less than annual but recurring basis (e.g. the organising/hosting of biannual events or conventions), you may want to segregate emissions associated with your irregular activities from those associated with business-as-usual activities when submitting your information to the Programme Lead.
+When presenting progress against targets, please provide two sets of results.
+One reflecting the annual performance, comparing it to the base year emissions, which includes regular BAU activities.
+The other set reflecting project/event-associated emissions, also compared to the base year.
+This two-fold approach helps provide a comprehensive view of your progress, considering both the ongoing BAU emissions and the additional emissions attributed to projects/events.
+If your organisation has set an average base year, it is advised that at least one of the years included to calculate the average base year includes a non-BAU year for representativeness.
+Please contact the Programme Lead for assistance to determine what is a non-BAU project.
+This exemption only applies to non-annual activities that comprise a significant proportion of an organisation's emission profile and is expected to apply to a very limited number of CNGP participants.
+You should discuss your situation with the CNGP lead before adopting this approach.